 On this tile you can name the Tag and add notes (for example when you saw the star you are tagging or why you are tagging it).
 You can link a photo to the Tag and edit the colour of the Tag.
 There is a range of Icons you can select for your Tag.
 Tags can be added to a category (Favorite, Memorials, Sightings, Observational Planning, Family or your own custom category).
 Select Done when you have finished creating your Tag.
-You also be offered the option of adding the new Tag to your Notifications so that you will be alerted when the Tagged star is about to rise above the horizon.
+You also be offered the option of adding the new Tag to your Notifications.